commercetools Shopify Import Help

 Default product mapping

-Use the Preview Mapping option to preview how the mapping expressions will transform the data for a real product, category, customer or order from your commercetools project.
+Use the Preview Mapping option to preview how the mapping expressions will transform the data for a real product, category, customer, order or discount from your commercetools project.
 This is a great way to test your mapping configuration before running an import.
 You don't need to save the mapping to preview it.

 JSONata Basics